 - Don’t microwave your car keys

 HERE IS WHY!
 Most remotes and fob keys are not fully sealed and therefore they’re not waterproof.
 They contain an electronic circuit board and when sanitiser or water gets to those electronic components it can damage them – most of the time completely beyond repair.
 By the same token, car keys should not be microwaved either, as they contain metal components inside and outside of the key all of which will get damaged in the microwave.
 At the same time, the appliance can get damaged if left on for a longer time.
 Should the key in question be the only car key and no other working car key is available, the cost of a replacement car key can be much higher.

 Car Keys Solutions is taking Coronavirus very seriously and we are doing our part:

 - We are slowing the spread of the virus by having our technicians wearing a mask every time they come into contact with any of our customers, and sanitising their hands when washing is not available on the road and in our shops.
 We also kindly ask our customers that when visiting us, to please wear a mask as well and always ensure that only 2 people at a time are present in any of our workshops.
 We are convinced that if each one of us is following the rules put in place with the second lockdown, we will be able to make a comeback to normal life.

 - We are committed to keep all the essential workers, essential businesses and all those that need to travel for all legally approved reasons, up and running at all times.

 Not in London?
 No problem.
 We can still have your car key repaired through our online courier repair services.
 Please visit our website shop.carkeyssolutions.co.uk

-Lastly, we would like to thank all NHS workers for all the hard work and sacrifices they are doing for all of those that need help and for keeping us all healthy.
+Lastly, we would like to thank all NHS workers for all thair hard work and sacrifices they’ve made for those who need help, and are making to keep us all healthy.